kovidgoyal/calibre/src/calibre/manual/faq.rst

     * **Any windows version**: If this happens during an initial run of calibre, try deleting the folder you chose for your ebooks and restarting calibre.
     * **Windows Vista**: If the folder :file:`C:\\Users\\Your User Name\\AppData\\Local\\VirtualStore\\Program Files\\calibre` exists, delete it.
 Uninstall |app|.
 Reboot.
 Re-install.
     * **Any windows version**: Search your computer for a folder named :file:`_ipython`.
 Delete it and try again.
+    * **Any windows version**: Try disabling any antivirus program you have running and see if that fixes it.
+Also try diabling any firewall software that prevents connections to the local computer.

 If it still wont launch, start a command prompt (press the windows key and R; then type :command:`cmd.exe` in the Run dialog that appears).
 At the command prompt type the following command and press Enter::